Margot-D/lompeOSSE/README.md

 5. **Validate the OSSE setup**:
 The reconstructed fields are then compared with the corresponding “ground truth” values from the Gamera simulation, allowing the user to assess the performance and accuracy of their OSSE setup.

+## Note regarding the provided synthetic dataset
+LompeOSSE automatically extracts and prepares synthetic data without any additional user steps, as long as the [this Gamera dataset](https://zenodo.org/records/16882035) is used.
+Ideally, users should therefore use the provided snapshots, since the spherical harmonics coefficients used to derive the synthetic magnetic field have been calculated specifically for those cases.
+Users wishing to apply LompeOSSE to a different simulation run must perform a new spherical harmonic analysis of the horizontal ionospheric currents to generate the corresponding synthetic magnetic field.

 ## Dependencies